 Share option compensation.
-We incurred share-based compensation expenses related to share options in the amounts of RMB7.4 million, RMB5.5 million and RMB3.4 million (\$0.5 million) in 2009, 2010 and 2011, respectively.
-As of December 31, 2011, our unrecognized share-based compensation costs totaled RMB4.7 million (\$0.8 million), which was expected to be recognized over a weighted average vesting period of 1.58 years.
+We incurred share-based compensation expenses related to share options in the amounts of RMB5.5 million, RMB3.4 million and RMB3.8 million (\$0.6 million) in 2010, 2011 and 2012, respectively.
+As of December 31, 2012, our unrecognized share-based compensation costs totaled RMB1.1 million (\$0.2 million), which was expected to be recognized over a weighted average vesting period of 1.83 years.

 Restricted share unit compensation.
 In September 2010, the compensation committee of our board of directors approved a Restricted Share Units, or RSU, awards program pursuant to the Equity Incentive Plan.
 Each RSU represents the contingent right of the participant to receive a share of common stock.
+In May and November 2012, the Compensation Committee of the Board of Directors of the Company approved two RSUs awards programs respectively pursuant to the Equity Incentive Plan.
+Each RSU represents to receive a share of common stock.

-We incurred share-based compensation expenses related to restricted share unit of RMB3.0 million (\$0.5 million) in the fiscal year 2011.
+We incurred share-based compensation expenses related to restricted share unit of RMB4.5 million (\$0.7 million) in the fiscal year 2012.